manashmandal/WorkshopIoTRoboticsKUET2k17/index.md

 ## Installation instructions
 ---

-The instructions are given assuming you’re all Windows OS users, if you need an instruction for Ubuntu / Linux distros as well; please let the instructors know.
+The instructions are given assuming you’re all Windows OS users, if you need an instruction for Ubuntu / Linux distros as well; please let the mentors know.

 > *[Disclaimer: If you’re a Python 2 user and reluctant to change it, I’d suggest you to modify the codes corresponding to your python version]*